Huchuy Qosqo ruins seem from above

 Huchuy Qosqo lies above the Sacred Valley at 3,650m/11,980ft.
 The area was first settled between 1000 and 1400 AD.

 Emperor Viracocha established it as a royal estate around 1420AD.
 The Inca Empire did not tax its citizens.
 Leaders preferred to control land and labor.
-Royal estates were formed and acquired to strengthen this grip on the people and the land, as well as being sites to create elegant country palaces and fortresses.
+Royal estates were formed and acquired to strengthen this grip on the people and the land, as well as to serve as sites for elegant country palaces and fortresses.

-The Spanish knew of Huchuy Qosqo and made some changes, including the building of the larger reservoir that can still be seen.
+The Spanish knew of Huchuy Qosqo and made some changes, including the construction of the larger reservoir, which can still be seen.

-Storehouses, called Qolqos, are positioned below the main site.
-Qolqos were used to store many products, from dried meat to quinoa and potatoes.
+Storehouses, called Qolqos, are positioned below the leading site.
+Qolqos were used to store a wide range of products, from dried meat to quinoa and potatoes.
 The Incas also invented a cooling storage system, which can be seen here.

 Huchuy Qosqo can only be reached by hiking, adding to its appeal.
 The highest point is 4,200m/13,780ft.
-The uphill sections are fairly gentle, making this a perfect walk for acclimatization to high altitudes.
+The uphill sections are relatively gentle, making this a perfect walk for acclimatization to high altitudes.

 Urubamba market and Ollantaytambo

 We then descend to Lamay in the Sacred Valley.
 As you walk down, you’ll be glad to be descending this way and not ascending!
-It takes 2-3 hours to reach the floor of the Sacred Valley.
-The total distance of hiking this day is 8 km or 4 miles, mostly downhill.
+It takes 2-3 hours to reach the Sacred Valley floor.
+The total distance for hiking today is 8 km (4 miles), mostly downhill.

-Our transport will be waiting and take us to Urubamba market.
+Our transport will be waiting and take us to the Urubamba market.

-Here we see local families selling things such as fruits, vegetables, flowers, and natural medicinal plants.
-Your guide shows you the market and you can taste Peruvian fruits and foods such as passion fruit, lucuma, and chirimoya.
+Here, local families sell fruits, vegetables, flowers, and natural medicinal plants.
+Your guide takes you to the market, where you can taste Peruvian fruits and foods such as passion fruit, lucuma, and chirimoya.

 Then we continue driving to Ollantaytambo, a town with original Inca walls and cobblestone streets.

 Ollantaytambo is one of the best-preserved Inca towns in all of Peru.
-Many of the original buildings from the 15th century are still standing.
+Many of the original 15th-century buildings are still standing.
 Ollantaytambo was an important town – it was home to the Inca emperor Pachacutec – and was the base for military victories against the Spanish.

 We have time to walk and visit the house of a local family located in a former Inca mansion.

-We offer a 2 and 3-day Huchuy Qosqo tour.
+We offer 2- and 3-day Huchuy Qosqo tours.
 Here are the options:

 Option 1 (2 days): End the tour with a night in the Sacred Valley, or return by train to Cusco.